Steffo99/greed/README.md

 ## Help!

-If you find a bug, have an idea for a new feature or just require help with `greed`, please [post an issue](https://github.com/Steffo99/greed/issues/new) on GitHub, or, if GitHub is blocked in your country, join [our Telegram group](https://t.me/greed_project) and send a message there.
+If you find a bug, have an idea for a new feature or just require help with `greed`, please [post an issue](https://github.com/Steffo99/greed/issues/new) on GitHub, or, if GitHub is blocked in your country, join [the Telegram group](https://t.me/greed_project) and send a message there.

 ## Forks